Do Go On - 396 - Rosemary Brown: A Musical Seance

 I love it.

-Also, imagine a parrot named Ian.
+Also imagine a parrot named Ian.

-That would be fun too.
+That'd be fun too.

-According to the good boy Ian Parrott,
+According to the good boy, Ian Parrott,

-during a wartime blackout in May 1940, she claimed
+during a wartime blackout in May 1940,

-that she heeded a voice advising her to avoid Balham High Road
+she claimed that she heated a voice advising her

-on her way home from work, which was just upstairs.
+to avoid Balham High Road on her way home from work,

 And so she escaped a bombing raid that killed hundreds.